 - 1. Place your name in the top left corner of the first page as noted. - 2.
 Highlight your thesis statement (worth 4 points) in one color. - 3.
 Highlight each quotation in another color (worth 2 points). - 4.
-A Works Cited page must be attached to each paper (if not attached, a 4 point deduction will occur). - 5.
+A Works Cited page must be included with each paper (if not included, the paper will be deemed plagiarized and a zero grade will be awarded. - 5.
 Important Note on Peer Reviews: When conducting a peer review, be certain to provide as many comments as there are points available.
 In other words, if the peer review assignment is worth 7 points, you should provide, at a minimum, seven comments on each of TWO of your peers' papers. - 6.
 Reminder: ALL FINAL PAPERS ARE DUE ON THE DATE INDICATED, NO EXCEPTIONS! - 7.
 NOTE: If you have not handed in a rough draft or conducted the required number of peer reviews, I WILL NOT GRADE YOUR PAPER.
 You will receive a zero.
 All components are really and truly mandatory.